-Khokhlopidary A compound word made up of KHOKHLY (see above) and the Russian word [pidary] - "ASS RAMMERS" (eng.)
-Khokhlochmoshniki A compound word made up of KHOKHLY (see above) and the Russian word chmoshniki - 'SCHLUB' (eng.).
+Khokhlopidary A compound word made up of 'khokhly' (see above) and the Russian word 'pidary' - "ass rammers" (eng.).
+Khokhlochmoshniki A compound word made up of 'khokhly" (see above) and the Russian word chmoshniki - "schlub" (eng.).
 Sharovarniki Contemptuous, derogatory for 'Ukrainians'.
-The word originates from the word 'SHAROVARY'are pants that used as a part of national Ukrainian man clothes.
-Banderostan A political slur for 'UKRAINE' made up of the name of Stepan Bandera (see above) and suffix 'stan' used in the names of the countries in Russian: Tatarstan, Kyrgyzstan Nezaliezhna, Nezaliezhna, Nezalezhna Nezaliezhna (ukr.) - 'INDEPENDENT' (eng.).
-In analyzed texts Ukrainian words transcripted in Russian language are demonstrate sarcastically attitude and is used instead of UKRAINE since Ukrainians often use this attribute, when speaking proudly about their country Nen'ka, Nien'ka This word transliterated from Ukrainian as 'MOTHER' or "MOTHERLAND".
-In Russian media used sarcastically as a substitute name for UKRAINE since this word is often used in the Ukrainian poetry as well as in the articles of Ukrainian nationalist movement figures in the meaning of the MOTHERLAND Ruina The Russian word for 'RUINS' Ugrobiya An artificially created word to name UKRAINE, rooted from "UGROBIT' (TO DITCH, TO KILL /eng./) and suffix 'iya' used in the names of the countries in Russian (for example, Armenia, Estonia).
-Ukropiya See above, rooted from UKROPY ininum de
+The word originates from the word 'sharovary', which are pants that are used as a part of national Ukrainian men's clothes.
+Banderostan A political slur for 'Ukraine' made up of the name of Stepan Bandera (see above) and suffix '-stan' used in the names of the countries in Russia (e.g., Tatarstan, Kyrgyzstan).
+Nezaliezhna, Nezaliezhna, Nezalezhna Nezaliezhna (ukr.) - 'independent' (eng.).
+In analysed texts, Ukrainian words transliterated in Russian language that demonstrate a sarcastic attitude and are used instead of Ukraine since Ukrainians implore this attribute when speaking proudly about their country.
+Nen'ka, Nien'ka This word transliterated from Ukrainian as 'mother' or 'motherland'.
+In Russian media, it used sarcastically as a substitute name for Ukraine since this word is often used in Ukrainian poetry, as well as in the articles of Ukrainian nationalist movement figures, in the meaning of the motherland.
+Ruina The Russian word for ruins.
+Ugrobiya An artificially created word to name Ukraine, rooted from "ugrobit' (to ditch, to kill /eng./), and suffix '-ia', used in the names of the countries in Russia (e.g., Armenia, Estonia).
+Ukropiya See above, rooted from Ukropy.
+Usraina See above, rooted from Usry.

-• Company of the control of the contro Usraina See above, rooted from USRY Urina The Russian word for 'URINE' used rudely to name UKRAINE Khokliandia An artificially created word to name UKRAINE, root- Khokhlostan ed from KHOKHLY (see above) and suffix 'iandia' or 'stan' used in the names of the countries in Russian: Finland (FINLIANDIA) or Uzbekistan CRIMEAN TATARS Abiziany A Russian ethnic slur.
-The Russian word for • MONKEYS used pejoratively speaking about peo- ple of Oriental origin and intentionally spelled in a wrong way.
-Similar to 'MACACA' Balamuty Russian for 'TROUBLE-MAKERS' Dzhykhadisty Russian for 'MEMBERS OF JIHADIST TERROR GROUPS' Islamisty Russian for 'RADICALISED MUSLIMS' in this meaning Kollaboranty Russian for 'COLLABORATORS' used in the meaning of 'QUISLINGS' Marodiery Russian for 'LOOTERS' Modzhahedy Russian for 'MUJAHIDS' Predateli Russian for 'TRAITORS' Raby Russian for 'SLAVES Radikaly, Russian for 'FRINGE' Radikal'nyye, adj.
-Rusofoby Russian for 'RUSSOPHOBES' (see Annex 1) Tatary-vakhkhabity Russian for 'Wahhabi Tatars' Uzkolobyye A Russian ethnic slur.
-The Russian for 'ZIPPERHEAD' Churki A Russian ethnic slur for the people of Oriental origin.
-Similar to 'GOOK' Extremisty Russian for 'EXTREMISTS
+Urina The Russian word for 'urine', used rudely to name Ukraine.
+Khokliandia Khokhlostan An artificially created word to name Ukraine, rooted from 'khokhly' (see above) and suffix '-iandia' or '-stan' used in the names of the countries in Russia, Finland (Finlandia), or Uzbekistan.

+CRIMEAN TATARS Abiziany A Russian ethnic slur.
+The Russian word for monkeys used pejoratively, speaking about people of Oriental origin and intentionally spelled the wrong way.
+Similar to 'macaca'.
+Balamuty Russian for troublemakers.
+Dzhykhadisty Russian for members of Jihadist terrorist groups.
+Islamisty Russian for radicalised Muslims, in this meaning.
+Kollaboranty Russian for collaborators, used in the meaning of 'quislings'.
+Marodiery Russian for looters.
+Modzhahedy Russian for Mujahids.
+Predateli Russian for traitors.
+Raby Russian for slaves.
+Radikaly, Radikal'nyye, adj.
+Russian for fringe.
+Rusofoby Russian for Russophobes (see Annex 1).
+Tatary-vakhkhabity Russian for Wahhabi Tatars.
+Uzkolobyye A Russian ethnic slur.
+The Russian for 'zipperhead'.
+Churki A Russian ethnic slur for people of Oriental origin.
+Similar to 'gook'.
+Extremisty Russian for extremists.